if (!require("remotes", quietly = TRUE))

 raoBust is an R package that implements robust Wald tests and Rao (score) tests for generalized linear models.
 We like robust tests because they are robust (retain error rate control) to many forms of model misspecification.
 We especially like robust Rao tests because they have strong error rate control in small samples.

-raoBust implements robust tests for coefficients in Poisson GLMs (log link), Binomial GLMs (logit link), linear models (identity link), and Multinomial GLMs (log link).
+raoBust implements robust tests for coefficients in Poisson GLMs (log link), binomial GLMs (logit link), linear models (identity link), and multinomial GLMs (log link).

 Model fitting